FAQs

 Will my book sell?

 There are no guarantees.
-A book is like any other product—it should be created with a market in mind, and it takes a lot of faith and persistent effort to succeed.
-The salability of any book is enhanced by a professional cover, the right title, the proper credentials, and an author/publisher who will work tirelessly for sales.
+A book is like any other product—it should be created with a target market in mind, and it takes a lot of faith and persistent effort to succeed.
+The salability of any book is enhanced by a professional cover, the right title, and the proper credentials.

 It is worth noting that a number of self-published books have been sold to book clubs or national publishers after establishing a strong sales record, or after having attracted reviewer or talk-show interest.
 Ultimately, though, author effort is the key to the success of any self-publishing project.